hippiehunter/dblbook/src/guessing_game/guessing_game.md

 Please type a number!
 ```

-## Allowing Multiple Guesses with Looping
+## Allowing multiple guesses with looping

 Now that we have the basic game working, we can make it more interesting by allowing multiple guesses.
 To do this, we’ll use a repeat loop.
 The repeat loop continues until `exitloop` is executed.
 Replace the contents of *Program.dbl* with the following: